-space, for example.
-These contexts are often governed by institutional conventions.
 In the case of the consulting room these include time and fee of the sessions, carpets, cushions, chair, couch, prints, paintings, books, objects; in the gallery space, white walls, ceiling light, a discreet desk, a fire hose ...
-Both Mignon Nixon and Brian O'Doherty coincide in naming these particular settings the 'frame'.
-These frames provide the constants in which the process takes place.
-According to Donald Winnicott, this environmental provision, the arrangement of place, is a condition to the work of analysis, essential to the unbinding that needs to be done.
-The viewer and the analysand are in the world of an other, since works of art and analysts will not easily come to one's home.
+138 Both Mignon Nixon and Brian O'Doherty coincide in naming these particular settings the 'frame'.
+139 These frames provide the constants in which the process takes place.
+140 According to Donald Winnicott, this environmental provision, the arrangement of place, is a condition to the work of analysis, essential to the unbinding that needs to be done.
+141 The viewer and the analysand are in the world of an other, since works of art and analysts will not easily come to one's home.
 These spaces, the gallery and the consulting room are, in the words of the psychoanalyst Chris Oakley, 'privileged enclosures'.
+142

 The issue of setting raises very interesting and complex points and I want to acknowledge again here my assumption of the gallery as a 'situation' of art, which is, of course, reductive.
 There are other defining frames, more importantly the discursive frame which houses the process and/or the object.
 In the absence of a gallery this frame is made even more manifest.
 Likewise, in the absence of a chair and a couch, what are the essential elements that make an analysis it, and not something else?
 This is a rhetorical question in the context of this study, but an interesting one for future research.
-Seduction is dependant on a context, but not on a specific one; that is, the context will promote certain behaviour but seduction can
+Seduction is dependant on a context, but not on a specific one; that is, the context will promote certain behaviour but seduction can take place almost in any context.
+This is why it is closer to the setting in which art takes place than that of the analytic relation.
+Yet, the setting of seduction, the place studios, private dwellings, books, almost everything and everywhere.

-I37.
-While the consulting room is usually the constant context in which analysis takes place-although I have known some sessions to take the form of telephone conversations-the gallery space is one of the many contexts in which an encounter with art may happen.
-Others may be fields, shop windows, studios, private dwellings, books, almost everything and everywhere.
 Yet, I will use the gallery space for argument's sake, as it is a context most viewers will recognize as having specific rules of engagement, as I describe.
 The gallery is, thus, to be understood as a contextual frame, which could, and often is, something other than a gallery.

-138. Brian O'Doherty, Inside the White Cube.
+^{138.} Brian O'Doherty, Inside the White Cube.
 The Ideology of the Gallery Space, Berkeley, CA. and London: University of California Press, 1999.

-139. Mignon Nixon, 'On the Couch', October 113, Summer 2005, pp. 39-76, and Brian O'Doherty, White Cube.
+^{139.} Mignon Nixon, 'On the Couch', October 113, Summer 2005, pp. 39-76, and Brian O'Doherty, White Cube.

-140. Nixon, Couch, p.
+^{140.} Nixon, Couch, p.
 47.

-141. D.W.
+^{141.} D.W.
 Winnicott, Psychoanalytic Explorations, London: Karnac Books; Cambridge, MA.: Harvard University Press, 1989.
 I am conscious that I am assuming that the gallery is the frame for art, and this is not entirely accurate.
 The consulting room is a clearer case as it consists not of décor but of objects that can be replicated anywhere and also, importantly, used for the practice.
 The opposite is true of a gallery; there are rarely objects other than the art.
 Yet, what I am trying to point out is that in the specificity of these places the encounters happen.

-142. &#x27;[W]hat is exemplified here is the privileged enclosure.
+^{142. &#}x27;[W]hat is exemplified here is the privileged enclosure.
 At one level the analytic space, behind closed doors, the locus of seduction, a place of the wildness of intimacy, for believe it or not, all this does exist, which is not to say that it happens to all.'
-Chris Oakley, 'A Disturbance of Memory on the Acropolis A Response', in Kivland and du Ry (eds), In the Place of an Object, JCFAR, pp. 141-160, p.
+Chris Oakley, 'A Disturbance of Memory on the Acropolis -- A Response', in Kivland and du Ry (eds), In the Place of an Object, JCFAR, pp. 141-160, p.
 149.